cert-manager/website/content/en/docs/contributing/contributing-flow.md

 /assign @meyskens
 ```

-Here is the meaning that we give to the Github assignees:
+Here is the meaning that we give to the GitHub assignees:

 - On issues, it means that the assignee is working on it.
 - On PRs, we use it as a way to know who should be taking a look at the PR at any time: